A Guide to Online Blackjack

 When you stand, the dealer will then take his or her go.
 They will take a second card, but they can only take one of a few steps when playing their hand: they have to hit if their cards equal below 16; they must stand if they have 18 or over; for a hard 17, the dealer has to stand; for a soft 17, they can either hit or stand (depending on the variation of online blackjack you’re playing).

 There are multiple variations of blackjack, though most are played to the rules explored above.
 In some cases, you may play the game with just a single deck of cards, while others will let you play with two, four, or even eight different decks!
-The dealer’s behaviour may vary too, requiring them to either stand or hit on soft 17s.
+The dealer’s behavior may vary too, requiring them to either stand or hit on soft 17s.
 You may be unable to spit your hand in some, too.
 In Double Exposure, yours and the dealer’s cards will be dealt face up, while in Spanish blackjack, play proceeds without any cards carrying a value of 10.

 While these variations may sound confusing, the best online casinos will provide you with a comprehensive guide to each game’s rules.
 If available, be sure to read these over before you start playing, to ensure you feel ready to take the risk.
 Online blackjack games typically allow for ‘free play’ too: you can try them without having to actually pay any real money.
 This is a huge benefit, as it allows you to familiarize yourself with the rules, the pace, and the overall experience without risking any of your stake.
 Never go into a variation of online blackjack without knowing exactly how it works.